 The process begins with the star of our study, the fish!
-We begin with the collection of fish from markets, fisherman or even try to catch them ourselves (often without luck).
-We can then transport the fish back to our lab where we have all the equipment necessary to dissect them and collect and store samples.
+We begin with the collection of fish from markets, fisherman or even try to catch them ourselves.
+We can then transport the fish back to our lab where we have all the equipment necessary to dissect, collect, and store samples.

 Dissections: Dissecting fish can be tedious and messy at times.
-This is why we employ specific methods of dissection depending on the morphology of that species.
-For example, the gonads in a surgeonfish are located below the stomach and digestive organs, while in a table boss the gonads are positioned above the stomach.
+This is why we employ specific methods of dissection depending on the morphology of particular species.
+For example, the gonads in a surgeonfish are located below the stomach and digestive organs, while the gonads in a table boss are positioned above the GI tract.
 In order to make the dissection easier, we will cut these fish differently.

 We use two different methods for extracting otoliths, including the “scalp” method which is executed by removing a section of the head just above the eye.
-This process removes the top of the brain casing and gives us access to the brain.
+This process removes the top of the brain casing giving us access to the brain.
 We can then remove the the brain and pull out the otoliths which will be sitting in two small pockets beneath it.
-The second method involves removing the otoliths ventrally and entering the brain case from underneath.
-Both methods take a degree of practice and patience.
+The second method involves removing the otoliths ventrally and entering the otolith cavity from underneath.
+Both methods take a degree of practice and patience to perfect.

 In surgeonfish the gonads are removed by making a shallow vertical cut through the tissue, extending from the top of the head, down towards the anal fins.
-The spine is then cut and the head of the fish is pulled down and away from the body.
-If done right, the internal organs will separate from the body of the fish and all that will be left inside are the gonads.
+The vertebrae is then cut and the head of the fish is pulled down and away from the body.
+If done right, the internal organs will separate from the body of the fish revealing the intact gonads.